Shawn-Xu/PPIP/docs/index.md

 ## 4 Running PIPP

-Prior to the formal process, it is necessary to create a new directory as the workspace at first.
+Before the process begins, it is necessary to create a new directory as a workspace at first.

 ```sh
 $ pw='pipp_workspace'